acumos/image-mood-classifier/README.md

 A training analysis of results demonstrates that this problem is not trivial.
 Contrary to the results in the original publication, F1 scores for methods in this model are not that high.

+After version 0.3, training also generates additional samples form feature masking (e.g. missing or zero-based features).
+This adds some robustness for image-classifier results that have only partial information and generally adds importance to the stronger class features as well.
+Some classifiers (for example, deep neural nets (DNN)) can benefit from the additional samples, even if they are similar to the original.

 ```
 (Random Forest - 300 estimators); the default
              precision    recall  f1-score   support